witheve/rfcs/proposed/syntax.md

 The return attribute is implicitly the value of `sin[deg]`, so now the object can be used and composed like functions in other languages.
 We're proposing this syntax for several reasons.

-- square brackets draw attention to the fact that the function call is nothing more than a regular object.
+- Square brackets draw attention to the fact that the function call is nothing more than a regular object.
-- Explict parameters are self-documenting, which meakes the code more readable if you're not familiar with the function signature.
+- Explicit parameters are self-documenting, which makes the code more readable if you're not familiar with the function signature.
 - Explicit parameters permit arguments in any order, which makes optional arguments easy to implement.
 - Finally, since functions are really just objects, you can extend a function so it can be used in new ways.
 For example, we could extend the `sin` function to support radians: